Your Complete Guide to the UK Customs Declaration Service (CDS)

 Every business that imports or exports goods commercially must use CDS (or appoint a customs agent who uses CDS on their behalf).
 Using the right customs declaration software makes this process significantly faster and less prone to error.

-When should you do a custom declaration?
+When should you do a custom declaration in the UK?

 • When sending goods outside the UK from Wales, England or Scotland.